MitchTODO/PrivateBlockChain/README.md

 ```

-Post request also sanitizes user input by forcing the data to a string, then checking the length of the string is greater then zero.
-If so bad request (400) with a message is sent to client.
+Post request checks the length of the string is greater then zero.
+If so, bad request error (400) with a message is sent to client.
 Else
-message is sent block was successfully added (200).
+message is sent "block was successfully added" (200).

 ```
 //Nothing in the string